ShockWave08/FCC-25-5-Clock/README.md

   - The start/stop button can be pressed to restart and stop/pause if started.

-  - The reset button should stop the clock and go revert back to default values.
+  - The reset button should stop the clock and revert back to default values.

 #### Actual Behavior